 Soil test levels don’t mean a lot by themselves.
 A soil test level must be related to plant response.
 Soil tests are calibrated by growing crops in soils with different nutrient levels.
 They chart how yield goes up with increased fertility.
 Where the yield levels out is considered optimum (see plant yield response chart below).
 But be careful.
 Different labs use different terminology to mean the same thing.
 For example, the level where plants have adequate nutrients and adding more is unlikely to create a response is called “optimum” by the Penn State Ag Analytical Lab.
 But other labs call that same zone “medium” or “high.”

 Soil test recommendations

 Soil tests are a good tool.
-But it is important we understand how they work so we can get accurate results and interpretation.
-My tips are: take a good soil sample; find an inexpensive lab that uses tests appropriate for your region and stick to it; track your soil test levels in relation to management over time.
+But it is important to understand how they work to get accurate results and a relevant interpretation.
 If you are new, your local Extension Educator can help you interpret your test and make sure you have sufficient nutrients.

 The Pennsylvania State University provides soil testing through theAgricultural Analytical Services Lab for a nominal fee.
 Organic matter and other tests are available for an additional fee.